Sexual harassment still shrouded in secrecy in big companies

 The #metoo movement has attracted a fair share of resistance.
 Some say the movement has gone too far in favour of the “feminist agenda.”
 Others say the movement hasn’t gone far enough and argue that those in power will naturally try to shut down a movement that threatens the status quo.

 Allyson Zimmermann of Catalyst fears a backlash is brewing that could have unintended consequences for women.
+“The worst thing that could happen in the aftermath of this global wake-up call on sexual harassment is a chilling effect where men become afraid to mentor and sponsor women.”

 A survey by leanin.orgexternal link found the number of male managers who are uncomfortable mentoring women has more than tripled from 5% to 16% since the movement began.
 This means that 1 in 6 male managers may now hesitate to mentor a woman.

 This could lead to less openness, and possibly women being left out even more, explains Zimmermann.
-She says that there are cases of companies putting moratoriums on men and women being alone together.
+She says that there is so far one isolated case of a company putting a moratorium on men and women being alone together.
 A recent survey on attitudes towards sexual harassmenexternal linkt in the workplace post #MeToo voiced concern that women would be excluded from work situations “in order for men to protect themselves.”

-Zimmermann says that one of the best ways to counter this backlash is by engaging men.
+Zimmermann says that one of the best ways to counter this backlash is by engaging men. .
+“The vast majority of men at work have the best intentions.
+We need to empower them as champions to accelerate change.”